-Dom Oliveri is entering his second season with the Ravens in 2019.
+Dom Oliveri is entering his third season with the Ravens in 2020.
 He arrived at Carleton after an extremely successful five-year stint at Algonquin College.
 In his first season with the Ravens, he led his team to a home playoff berth.

 During coach Oliveri’s tenure with Algonquin he led the Thunder to a CCAA National Championship bronze medal in 2017, the first national medal in program history.
 In Oliveri’s time at Algonquin, he also led the program to four OCAA provincial championships, and an OCAA provincial silver medal.
 The Thunder appeared at the CCAA National Championships in four of his five years, and amassed a record of 73W-8L-2T under his guidance.
 In 2017, Oliveri was named CCAA National Coach of the Year, as well as the OCAA Coach of the Year, and the OCAA East Division Coach of the Year.
 He was also named OCAA East Division Coach of the Year in 2015